jaspector

 UCC permits are required for all new construction; living space additions; attached garages; decks or ramps over 30 inches high; structural roof framing work; in-ground pools and permanent above-ground pools over 24 inches deep; fences over 6 feet; retaining walls 4 feet or higher; detached accessory structures over 1,000 square feet; and renovations affecting egress, load-bearing walls, plumbing, or electrical systems.

-Typical processing time is Residential review typically takes less than 1 week when complete; Pennsylvania UCC requires residential permits within 15 business days if not returned for corrections.
+Building permit processing times in Buffalo Township, PA typically run Residential review typically takes less than 1 week when complete; Pennsylvania UCC requires residential permits within 15 business days if not returned for corrections.
 Commercial review takes up to 30 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Buffalo Township, PA.
 The following work is generally exempt: Ordinary repairs that do not affect structure, egress, or mechanical, plumbing, gas, or electrical systems; Sidewalks and driveways not more than 30 inches above grade and not over a story below; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Above-ground prefabricated pools less than 24 inches deep and not over 5,000 gallons; Swings and playground equipment accessory to one- and two-family dwellings; Window awnings within code limits, movable cases/counters/partitions under 5 feet 9 inches, and window replacement without structural change; Minor electrical, gas, mechanical, and plumbing repairs listed in 34 Pa.
 Code section 403.42; Agricultural buildings (an agricultural building exemption form is required from CKCOG; other local approvals may still apply).
 Note: Exempt from building permit does not mean exempt from zoning, land development, setback, floodplain, sewage, or other local and county requirements.
 Confirm with CKCOG and Buffalo Township before proceeding.
+When in doubt, confirm with the local building department before starting work.